Scalingo/documentation/_posts/platform/deployment/2000-01-01-deploy-java-jar-war.md

 time the application code, the JAR and WAR archives generated during the build can be directly deployed on Scalingo.

+This deployment method currently only supports Tomcat server to execute your archive.

 ## Install Scalingo CLI

 JAR and WAR archives can be deployed using the platform command line interface, first